lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub017_1.png)
-▲ Completing "Bird in a Cage?"
-[Side-Quest #077](projects/destiny-dc/stahn-guide?id=Side-Quest-077-Bird-in-a-Cage?) is mandatory to trigger this chains of events.
+▲ Completing this event is nessesary to trigger the "Bird in a Cage?"
+[Side-Quest #077](projects/destiny-dc/stahn-guide?id=Side-Quest-077-Bird-in-a-Cage?).

 ---